Painting in gloss(ary)

 Phishing

 The act of sending a bogus email to people requesting their bank login details, password, cashcard PIN or other personally identifiable data after an alleged "server upgrade" or "computer crash" or some other lame excuse.
 The email directs you to a site that looks exactly like the real corporate site, often with a similar or hidden address.
 Akin to viruses, trojan horses, Nigerian scams, and clicking links to be removed from mailing lists, this scheme preys on the stupid.
 Anyone who falls for it deserves their money stolen and to then be anally raped by a jellyfish.
-Or forced to spend a night with Charlotte Church.
+Or forced to spend a night with Cheryl Cole.

 PIN